See Also

 © Getty Images

-Sidney Poitier - Poitier, now 91-years-old, is as well known behind the camera as he is in front of it.
+Sidney Poitier - Poitier was as well known behind the camera as he was in front of it.
 As well as being a star of the screen, he also directed nine films and was the ambassador to the Bahamas in Japan until 2007.

 © Getty Images